 1. Select Relevant Point Data – Only the two villages closest to Yangaoping from the 2016 household survey were imported.
 The 2015 household surveys contain the locations for many more villages around the boundary of the FNNR; however, we do not have resource collection data for these villages.
 Furthermore, this can be done with the household, PES, farm, or forest (managed forest) layers.

-2. Run the Buffer tool in ArcMap on the selected point .shp layer (files are found under Data on github), and choose the distance in meters (The distances used for existing layers are 400 and 800 meters, respectively).
+2. Run the Buffer tool in ArcMap on the selected point .shp layer that portrays all of the households, etc. (files are found under Data on github), and choose the distance in meters (The distances used for existing layers are 400 and 800 meters, respectively).
 Leave other fields with their default values.
 The buffer tool creates a polygon that outlines a given radial distance around points in a layer.

 3. Run the Dissolve tool on the buffered layer to merge the buffers for each point into one large buffer.
 Leave all fields at default values.